ltfat/phaseret/README.md

 ```
 phaseretstart;
 ```
-from the [phaseret]/mat subdirectory.
+from the [path_to_phaseret] directory.
 The command checks whether LTFAT has already been started and whether MEX interfaces are already compiled.

+If you are using the pre-compiled Windows package, the next step is not necessary.

 The mex interfaces can be compiled by running
 ```
 phaseretmex;
 ```
 from within Matlab/Octave command line.
-Note that the [FFTW library](http://fftw.org/) has to be installed (by e.g. `apt-get install libfftw3-dev` on Debian-based systems or manually by downloading the archive from [here](http://fftw.org/install/windows.html) and placing libfftw3-3.dll to the mex/ subdirectory on Windows).
+Note that the [FFTW library](http://fftw.org/) has to be installed by e.g. `apt-get install libfftw3-dev` on Debian-based systems.
+On Windows, this has to be done manually by downloading the archive from [here](http://fftw.org/install/windows.html) and placing libfftw3-3.dll to the [path_to_phaseret]/mex subdirectory).

 To start the toolbox automatically add the following lines
 ```
 addpath(path_to_ltfat);
-addpath(path_to_phaseret/mat);
+addpath(path_to_phaseret);
 ltfatstart;
 phaseretstart;
 ```